Puran Poli/ Ghari Rotli

 No one parent can handle the overall development of a child.
 A well balanced character of any child is developed by both parents.
 While mums are the hearts, dads are the minds.
 Mums do what the heart tells them and dads do what the mind tell them.

-My special message to my dad: “I may not have told you often dad, that I’m the luckiest to have a dad like you.
+My special message to my dad: “I may not have told you often but, I’m the luckiest to have a dad like you.
 Love you so much and thank you for everything.”

 My Dad’s Favorite – Puran Poli/ Ghari Rotli